stoplightio/spectral/README.md

 });
 ```

-### Creating a custom function, rule, and ruleset example:
+### Creating a custom function, rule, and ruleset:

 Sometimes the built-in functions aren't what you need to build a custom rule.
-This example creates a custom function, `customNotThatFunction`, and then uses it within a rule, `openapi_not_swagger_`.
+This example creates a custom function, `customNotThatFunction`, and then uses it within a rule, `openapi_not_swagger`.
 The custom function checks that you are not using a specific string (e.g., "Swagger") and suggests what to use instead (e.g., "OpenAPI").

 ```javascript
 const { Spectral } = require("@stoplight/spectral");